gsamokovarov/gloat/README.md

 The Store is an interface representing a place where the applied migrations are recorded.
 The common thing is to store the migrations in a database table.
 The `gloat.DatabaseStore` does just that.
-The `gloat.NewDatabaseStore` constructor function creates such store that records the migration in a table called `schema_migrations`.
+The `gloat.NewPostgreSQLStore` constructor function creates such store that records the migration in a table called `schema_migrations`.
 The table is automatically created if it does not exist.